nycmeshnet/nycmeshnet.github.io/download/index.md

 * <a href="mailto:newnode@nycmesh.net">Email us</a> and we will check that everything is working.

+Now your router is flashed, read how to [install a NanoStation](../blog/nsm5-install/)

 **Upgrades**
 Upgrades are for when your router is already running nycmesh/qMp or another version of OpenWrt.